ashermancinelli/ashermancinelli.github.io/src/csblog/compiler-flyover/01-Lexing-and-Parsing.md

 eof ''          Loc=<t.c:1:42>
 ```

+These tokens are much easier to work with for the parser.
+The *grammar* of the language is described in terms of tokens and not (usually) the string values one finds directly in the source code.

-We can also look at the AST:
+We can also look at the AST from clang:
 ```
 $ clang -Xclang -ast-dump t.c
 |-FunctionDecl 0x140015318 <t.c:1:1, col:41> col:5 main 'int ()'